SandipSeal/AWS_BigData/AWS_BigData_Notes.md

 - It is a JSON document representing the state of a connected device(Thing)
 - We can set the state to different desired states

+### Device Shadow Service:

+- Provides persistent representations of your devices in the AWS Cloud.
+You can publish updated state information to a device's shadow, and your device can synchronize its state when it connects.
+Your devices can also publish their current state to a shadow for use by applications or other devices.

 ### Rules Engine:

 - Rules are defined on Message Broker (MQTT) topics.